 As in years past, this on-farm program consists of the most widely-adapted and best-fit varieties for North Carolina cotton growers as determined by our leading seed companies.
 It is always advised that variety decisions be based on multi-environment and multi-year replicated data in order to identify varieties with a high degree of stability (strong performance across a wide range of environmental conditions and years).
 As a standard practice, it is always wise for growers to choose several varieties and position those varieties in environments where they are likely to perform competitively.
 It is also advised that growers observe data from both the on-farm program and NC State University Official Variety Trials (OVT) which will be available very soon.
 Both programs serve as platforms for effective evaluation of variety performance but are different in several regards.
 One of the primary strengths of the on-farm program is the vast number of environments that are effectively captured in a given season.
 However, OVT can accommodate many more varieties than we can effectively evaluate in an on-farm trial, and many of our seed companies have several competitive varieties (including brand new, recently released varieties) available for North Carolina producers, many of which are evaluated in OVT.
 Together, the On-Farm and OVT programs collectively offer growers a complete platform for making variety decisions.

 In this slide, varieties are ranked in descending order according to average yield across all trials in the analysis.
 Varieties with yields highlighted in green indicate that yields were above average across all locations.
-The percentage of trials in which a variety performed at the top, within the top 2, within the top 3, and most importantly, within the statistically highest yielding group are also shown.
+The percentage of trials in which a variety was the highest yielder, within the top 2, within the top 3, and most importantly, within the statistically highest yielding group are also shown.
 As mentioned earlier, individual trial results can be obtained from your local county agent and in the variety calculator.
 Results for OVT and fiber quality will be available soon.
 Again, growers are also encouraged however to observe multi-location and multi-year data before making variety decisions.
 Due to the clear variation in performance between trials and years, it is not wise to base variety decisions on results from a single trial or even a small number of trials.